About Our Instructors

 Randy Ayres graduated from Mount Saint Joseph High School of Baltimore, Maryland in May 1977.
 After graduation he enlisted in the United States Marine Corps and attended recruit training in Parris Island, South Carolina.

 Randy separated from the Marine Corps in August 1981 with an Honorable Discharge and then enrolled in Anne Arundel Community College.
 He then transferred to the University of Maryland, College Park and graduated with a B.A. in Law Enforcement in 1985.

 In April 1987 he was employed with the Kent County Sheriff's Office in Chestertown, Maryland as Deputy Sheriff.
 Randy was assigned as a patrol supervisor for 20 years.
 He is currently assigned to the Services Division Handling Courthouse Security, Courtroom Security, and Civil Process Duties.

 Randy enjoys the beach, watching professional ice hockey, and indoor rowing.
 Randy is a member of Kent and Queen Anne's Rescue Squad.

 Phil Russum, a lifelong resident of Kent County, MD, lives in Chestertown with his wife, Mary Etta.
-He is the proud father of two, Jennifer and Brad and a loving grandfather to Gabriella.
+He is the proud father of two, Jennifer and Brad and a loving grandfather to Gabriella and Reagan.
 Phil graduated from Kent County High School in 1973.
 Serving six years with the Maryland Army National Guard, he was honorably discharged in 1979.
 He retired from the Kent County Sheriff's Office as Captain in 2007 following thirty years of dedicated service to the community.
 He has been a certified behind the wheel driving and classroom instructor since 2004 and has worked with Campbell's Driving School since January 2012.
 In his spare time, he enjoys baseball and completing crossword puzzles.
 He is an active life member with the Chestertown Volunteer Fire Department and an EMT-B with the Kent & Queen Anne's Rescue Squad.